OpenRockets/web-dev-error-solutions/errors/general/overcoming-the-slow-query-problem-in-mongodb-due-to-missing-indexes/README.md

+# 🐞 Overcoming the "Slow Query" Problem in MongoDB Due to Missing Indexes

 This document addresses a common performance bottleneck in MongoDB: slow queries resulting from a lack of appropriate indexes.
 We'll illustrate this with a specific scenario and provide a step-by-step solution.